evertrust/horizon-go/docs/SANElement.md

 `func (o *SANElement) UnsetComputationRule()`

 UnsetComputationRule ensures that no value is present for ComputationRule, not even an explicit nil
-### GetEditableByRequester

-`func (o *SANElement) GetEditableByRequester() bool`

-GetEditableByRequester returns the EditableByRequester field if non-nil, zero value otherwise.

-### GetEditableByRequesterOk

-`func (o *SANElement) GetEditableByRequesterOk() (*bool, bool)`

-GetEditableByRequesterOk returns a tuple with the EditableByRequester field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEditableByRequester

-`func (o *SANElement) SetEditableByRequester(v bool)`

-SetEditableByRequester sets EditableByRequester field to given value.

-### HasEditableByRequester

-`func (o *SANElement) HasEditableByRequester() bool`

-HasEditableByRequester returns a boolean if a field has been set.

-### SetEditableByRequesterNil

-`func (o *SANElement) SetEditableByRequesterNil(b bool)`

- SetEditableByRequesterNil sets the value for EditableByRequester to be an explicit nil

-### UnsetEditableByRequester
-`func (o *SANElement) UnsetEditableByRequester()`

-UnsetEditableByRequester ensures that no value is present for EditableByRequester, not even an explicit nil
 ### GetEditableByApprover

 `func (o *SANElement) GetEditableByApprover() bool`